Dipto9999/Scrolling_Display_C/README.md

 We must setup our simulator by calling the int `int setupDAQ(int setupNum);` function.
 We leave the <b>DAQ</b> configuration to the user to decide, but it's expected that a hardware module is unavailable.

-Afterwards, we write message bytes to positions on the digital display by calling the `void displayWrite(int data, int position);` function.
+Afterwards, we write message bytes to positions on the digital display by calling the </br>`void displayWrite(int data, int position);` function.
 The `void delay(unsigned long ms);` function gives us the ability of periodically shifting the message on the digital displays.

 In addition to the scrolling functionality, this program incorporates switch channels.
-We call the `int digitalRead(int channel);` function to read the current digital state of the switch channels.
+We call the </br>`int digitalRead(int channel);` function to read the current digital state of the switch channels.
 For our purposes, we use the switches to run and reset our scrolling display.

 ## Scrolling Algorithm